AgnitumuS/ubjs/tutorials/database_tuning.md

   We recommend to sets a `tcp_user_timeout=3000` to disconnect ASAP in case TCP connection to database server is lost.
   A kernel default (~20 minutes) is too large.

+#### Postgres messages locale
-  UnityBase expect Postgres error messages to be in English locale.
+  UnityBase expect Postgres **error messages to be in English locale**.
 This uses to detect connection lost, constraint violation and so on.

   We **STRONGLY** recommend use `en_US.UTF-8` during Postgres setup (parameter is taken from OS locale settings, so better to switch your OS to English before Postgres server setup).

-  Locale can be forced by sets a `lc_locale` parameter in the `postgres.conf`, or (not recommended) - on the client level by adding a `SET lc_messages TO 'en_US.UTF-8';` to the `executeWhenConnected` key of ubConfig connection parameters:
+  For existed Postgres installation locale can be forced by sets a `lc_locale=en_US.UTF-8` parameter in the `postgres.conf`.

+  In case it is not possible to set an English locale in the `postgres.conf` it can be switched on the client side by adding a `SET lc_messages TO 'en_US.UTF-8';` to the `executeWhenConnected` key of ubConfig connection parameters:
  ```json
  "connections": [{